CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 most efficient setting is `histfreq` = ’m’,’x’,’x’,’x’,’x’.
 The code counts the number of desired streams (`nstreams`) based on `histfreq`.

-The history variable names must be unique for netcdf, so in cases where a variable is written at more than one frequency, the variable name is appended with the frequency in files after the first one.
+The history variable names must be unique for netCDF, so in cases where a variable is written at more than one frequency, the variable name is appended with the frequency in files after the first one.
 In the example above, `meltb` is called `meltb` in the monthly file (for backward